+While the information here is free, we also sell tours at reasonable prices.
 After exploring the city of Paris on one of our Paris tours, discover the exciting delicious world of French cuisine.
 Hop on our very tasty local Le Marais food tour, or even join us for a Day Trip from Paris to the Champagne Region.
 Discover the local Champagne curating process and taste some fresh bubbly for yourself.

 So, the age-old question.
 Are French fries French?
 French fries, chips, frites….whatever you call these simple yet tasty deep-fried potatoes, know that they don’t come from France.
 While the origin of the French fry has been disputed in recent years, most agree that the first fries were cooked in Belgium.
 Legend has it that the people of Namur, a town in the French-speaking part of Belgium, were fond of eating fried fish in the late 1600’s.
 One winter when the main river froze over, they decided to fry potatoes instead.
 To prove it is truly the birthplace of the fry, Belgium is currently petitioning UNESCO to endorse the fry as an official icon of Belgian cultural heritage.

 French Onion Soup